 Any published work (including text articles, photographs, videos, podcasts & graphics) can be submitted if they were published between May 1 2019 and the closing date for entries.

 Entrants can submit a maximum of three samples of their work.

 3. How many categories can I enter?

 You can only enter one thematic category – it’s up to you to choose which section best reflects your work.

-However in addition, you can also choose to have your work considered for one of our three “best of” categories, (Best Social Media or Content Activation; Best Photographer; and Best Campaign / Investigation).
+However in addition, you can also choose to have your work considered for one of our four”best of” categories, (Best Social Media or Content Activation; Best Photographer; Best Campaign / Investigation; and Best COVID-19 Coverage).
 If you’d like to be considered for any of these three additional categories, simply tick the relevant box on the entry form.

 4. Can I send a supporting statement?

 Entrants can, if they choose, submit a supporting statement of no more than 100 words written either by themselves or by a colleague.

 5. How much does it cost to enter?

 30 To Watch is free to enter, there are no financial prizes but we may be able to help fund reasonable travel costs for winners coming to the awards ceremony from outside London